 Modern materials research investigates the relationships between the structural and functional properties of materials and the structure and dynamics of materials at the atomic level, which are dominated by quantum mechanical processes.
 Its aim is to tailor novel materials and to understand the dynamic behaviour of these materials based on the understanding and control of atomic processes.
 Research on matter under extreme conditions such as high fields, densities and temperatures is an extension of classical materials research and allows links, for example, to energy research, plasma physics and astrophysics in the laboratory.
 Here, dynamic properties of matter and non-equilibrium states become significantly more important and are needed to understand new states of matter.

-- fundamental understanding of strongly correlated quantum systems
+- fundamental understanding of strongly correlated quantum systems,

-- knowledge of planetary and stellar interiors
+- knowledge of planetary and stellar interiors,

-- understanding of astrophysical processes
+- understanding of astrophysical processes, and

-- development of plasma-based compact particle accelerators for applications such as tumor radiation therapy or compact X-ray light sources
+- development of plasma-based compact particle accelerators for applications such as tumor radiation therapy or compact X-ray light sources.

 Research Focus: Earth System Research

-the entire Earth system must be performed in order to understand the connections between geology, climate, ecology and human influence in the interplay of these complex systems.
+Research into the entire Earth system must be performed in order to understand the connections between geology, climate, ecology and human influence in the interplay of these complex systems.
 In this context, an ever-increasing amount of sensor data has to be brought together in real time and compared with models.
 Improving the predictive power of these models will influence political decisions, economic developments and people's daily lives.

 Data- and computation-intensive computer models are developed at CASUS that allow the ecological, hydrological and economic effects of global change to be studied in high spatial and temporal resolution and in their complex interactions.

 CASUS will provide predictions for entire ecosystems and their ecosystem functions for the next 50 to 100 years, including their: